makabaka1880/learn-tt/src/chap2.typ

         *Thinning Lemma*.
 Given two contexts $Gamma' subset.eq Gamma$,
         $ Gamma' tack M : sigma => Gamma tack M : sigma $
     ]
-    The antecedent is a judgement.
-Therefore, we can do structural induction over the inference rules that construct the judgement.
-By the nature of the inference rules, we can deduce the premise from the conclusion via structural decomposition and apply the inductive hypothesis to its immediate premise.
+    We can do structural induction over the structure of $M$ by the finite syntatic constructors of $lambda$ terms.

-    #proof(prompt: "Case 1 : T-Var")[
+    #proof(prompt: "Case 1 : Variable")[
-        Therefore the derivation must be of form
-        #align(center, prooftree(rule(
-            name: "T-Var",
-            $M : sigma in Gamma'$,
-            $Gamma' tack M : sigma$,
-        )))
-        Because this rule is invertable therefore $M : sigma in Gamma '$.
+        By the generation lemma $M : sigma in Gamma '$.
 By the definition of subcontextes, $M : sigma in Gamma$.
 It follows from the $"T-Var"$ rule that $Gamma tack M : sigma$.
     ]
-    #proof(prompt: "Case 2 : T-App")[
+    #proof(prompt: "Case 2 : Application")[
-        Therefore the derivation must be of form
+        Therefore the judgement must be of form
-        #align(center, prooftree(rule(
-            name: "T-App",
-            $Gamma' tack A : tau -> sigma$,
-            $Gamma' tack B : tau$,
-            $Gamma' tack A B : sigma$,
+        $ Gamma' tack A B : sigma $
-        )))
         Where $M = A B$.
+By the generation lemma, there exists a type $tau$ such that $Gamma' tack A : tau -> sigma$ and $Gamma' tack B : tau$.
 By the principle of induction the thinning lemma holds for the terms $A$ and $B$.
 By plugging in $Gamma tack A : tau -> sigma, B : tau$, the $"T-App"$ rule proves $Gamma tack M : sigma$.
     ]
-    #proof(prompt: "Case 3 : T-Abst")[
+    #proof(prompt: "Case 3 : Abstraction")[
-        Therefore $M$ is a function type.
+        Therefore $M$ is of a function type.
 We denote
-        $M$ as a abstraction term $lambda x : alpha.
-N : alpha -> beta$ where $x in.not "FR" N$.
-Therefore, type derivation for $M$ must be of form
+        $M$ as a abstraction term $ lambda x : alpha.
+N : alpha -> beta $ where $x in.not "FR" N$.
+By the generation lemma, $Gamma', x : alpha tack N : beta$.
-        #align(center, prooftree(rule(
-            name: "T-Abst",
-            $Gamma', x : alpha tack N : beta$,
-            $Gamma' tack lambda x : alpha.
-N : alpha -> beta$, )))

         By the principle of induction, the thinning lemma already holds for $N : beta$.
 Because $Gamma', x : alpha subset.eq Gamma, x : alpha$, the thinning lemma proves $Gamma, x : alpha tack N : beta$.
 By the $"T-Abst"$ rule, $Gamma tack lambda x : alpha.
 N : alpha -> beta$.
     ]
 ]